basu-10/nightcraft/app-note/README.md

 | Resolve       | Web UI                            | `POST /api/sync/conflicts/<id>/resolve` |

 Conflict detection: a conflict is raised when the server's `updated_at > client_updated_at` (the web app edited the note after the desktop's last successful push).

+## Sync Logging Hardening

+Sync logging uses `LOCALAPPDATA/ABasu_apps/NoteStack/sync.log` on the server.
+Directory creation and log-file creation failures are ignored so sync requests do not fail because the runtime log path is temporarily unavailable.
+The `/sync-log` route returns an empty response if the file cannot be read, avoiding 502 responses during transient filesystem/OSError conditions.

 ---